 In February 2019, CB Insights announced our third annual AI 100 — a list of the 100 most promising AI startups across the globe.
 We take a look at where these companies are now.

-In 2019, companies from 3 continents and 18 industries made it to the CB Insights AI 100.
+In 2019, AI companies from 3 continents and 18 industries made it to the CB Insights AI 100.
 They were selected from a pool of 3K+ companies based on a range of criteria, including patent activity, investor profile, news sentiment analysis, market potential, partnerships, competitive landscape, team strength, tech novelty, and more.

 Since announcing our list, 9 of these startups have been snapped up by major corporations, 4 went on to become unicorns, and several have entered into partnerships with corporations like Microsoft, Oracle, HSBC, and General Electric.